Text Processing: Part 1

 Proprietary

 The tail command generally outputs the last lines of a file, but the -n +2 option is special.
-It makes the tail command ouput a file starting at the second line.
+It makes the tail command output a file starting at the second line.
 We could specify a different number in order to start output at a different line.
 See man tail for more information.

 Conclusion